 Note: All branches more than 15 cm (6 in) in diameter, as well as logs, stumps and roots of trees must be arranged at the expense of the owner or a private contractor.

 The emerald ash borer has constituted a problem in urban forests for several years now.
-To limit the spread of this insect pest within its borders, the Town has implemented an action plan in addition to adopting By-law No. 1433 on April 27, 2015.
+To limit the spread of this insect pest within its borders, the Town has adopted By-law No. 1433 on April 27, 2015.

 Effective for two years after application, TreeAzin is a preventative treatment that should be administered to all ash trees with trunks more than 10 cm in diameter.